What's New?

 the identity of a person making an acknowledgment, or taking an oath or

-possible of the name of the notary public whose journal was seized.
+soon as possible of the name of the notary public whose journal was seized.

 8. Government Code section 8213.5 Change in location.
 A notary public